-The Company's ambition to design research and develop proprietary new products for the railroad industry and road-to-no-road vehicle suspension market and to successfully develop new markets for the Company's products in other industries, such as the trucking industry, may not result in commercially accepted products or applications.
-This may have a negative impact on the Company as the Company's current products may cease to be best-available technology and the Company may not have a replacement or alternative product offering.
-The Company's investment in new product research and development is written off in the period in which it is incurred to account for the unpredictable nature of R&D projects.
+The Company's ambition to design, research and develop proprietary products for the rail industry may not successfully transition into other industries.
+The inability to break into new markets and industries may in the future have a negative impact on the Company.
+The Company's investment in new product research is written off in the period in which it is incurred to account for the unpredictable nature of research projects.